 - If They Can Expect a Normal Paycheck: Does your child care center pay staff during snow closures?
 Make sure your employees know so they can plan accordingly.

 Bring your staff into the decision-making process and ask them for their opinions.
 Think about how far they have to drive to get to work and how the weather conditions will affect their commute.
 Doing so will make them feel like valued members of your team.

-One of the best ways to stay in touch with parents during a snow closure is with Procare’s parent engagement app.
-This tool makes it easy to share important information with the parents and families in your child care center through easy, two-way communication.
+One of the best ways to stay in touch with parents during a snow closure is with Procare’s child care mobile app.
+This app, which has been downloaded more than 2.5 million times, makes it easy to share important information with the parents and families in your child care center through easy, two-way communication.

 The Procare child care mobile app gives you the ability to: